judy-palimonka/invoice-pdf-generator-clj/README.md

 # invoice-generator-clj
-Generates invoices and business statements in PDF based on inputted data.
+Generates invoices and business statements in PDF based on data from resources.
-My first ad-hoc Clojure project written back in 2015

 ## Usage
-Look at files in resources to know what kind of data points are accepted.
-Sample invoices can be created using the example data already in the files.
-The files are as follows: invoice - each item in :invoices represents a single invoice you want to output in pdf client - the list of clients (ensure ID match above) addresses - your business address
+Look at files in resources to get the gist of data points that are accepted.
+The files are as follows:
-Enter your own invoice, client, business address data in resources and run as below.
+- addresses.edn - your business address
+- clients.edn - your list of clients
+- invoices.edn - each item in :invoices represents a single invoice you want to output in PDF (ensure ID of address and customers match IDs in above files)

 ## Run